Order translation from Dutch or into Dutch at Nota Bene Agency in Warsaw and Gdansk!

 – Technical translation from Dutch — we translate any texts in electronics, aviation and shipbuilding, agriculture, industry, oil and chemistry, etc. For this purpose, we pick translators who understand the specific nature of a given industry.

 – IT translation from Dutch for the localization of applications, games, software and websites.

 – Medical translation from Dutch — books, manuals, articles in specialized printed and online publications, clinical records, correspondence with medical institutions, transcriptions and translations of test results, instructions for medicines and many other types of texts.
 This kind of translation requires flawless knowledge of medical terminology and focus on detail to rule out ambiguity, because the result can affect the health or life of many people.

 – Legal translation from Dutch: statutes, registration deeds, articles of incorporation, contracts, powers of attorney, court records and many other similar documents.
-At the customer’s request, documents can be notarized or certified by a sworn translator — if they are intended for use in Poland.

 – Financial translation from Dutch: this type of translation includes the translation of balance sheets, tax returns, payment invoices, waybills, tender documents, etc.

 – Literary or fiction translation is the translation from Dutch of fiction, marketing and advertising materials.
 Unlike the previous types of translation, in this case there is more room for a translator’s creativity, because there is no need for “word for word” translation.
 The most important thing is that the translated material produces the same impact as the original, while an excellent translation may even make it better.

 Please note that the translation mentioned is certified by an agency seal only.
 If you need sworn translation, kindly notify your manager in advance.
 Sworn translation is possible only for certain languages.

 How to have a translation from Dutch into English, Polish, Russian, Belarusian or Ukrainian and vice versa?